My friend, N, came up from Boston to go skiing at Mont Tremblant. He had the Ikon pass, which was perfect because I did as well.

 The Ikon pass is an international ski pass that grants access to different ski resorts.
 The resorts are mainly in North America, but there are a few outside.

-Mont Tremblant allows Ikon holders unlimited days at the ski slopes.
+Skiing at Mont Tremblant allows Ikon holders unlimited days at the ski slopes.

 There are many parking lots.
 The closest to the village (South face) is paid, but the others are free and have a free shuttle.
 When we were there we managed to get the closest free parking spot, which is just a 5 minute walk from the slopes.
 The parking at the North face is free.

 Mont Tremblant consists North and South face.
 At the South face there is a village at the base of the mountain.
 When skiing at Mont Tremblant, you can take a standing lift up to the base of the slopes.
 From here, skiers get on a gandola to the top of the summit.
 They will only scan your pass, manually, at the gandola and at the chairlift at the North face.

 The rest of the chairlifts are walk-on’s.

 All chairlifts and the gandola lead to this one summit.

 However, it still is possible to get lost as I managed to do so twice!

 When we first got to the summit, N went to look at the map, but I thought he had skied ahead.
 I followed where I thought he went, but ended up at a chairlift with him calling me asking me where I was.
 He was still at the top.